avirupmandal/avirupmandal.github.io/_pages/hobbies.md

 {% include base_path %}
 Reading
 ======
-I like reading novels, short stories and popular science books.
+I like reading novels, short stories and popular science books in my spare time.
-## Some of my favourite authors are Kaliprasanna Singha, Sunil Gangopadhyay, Manik Bandopadhyay, Bijon Bhattacharya, Bibhutibhushan Bandopadhyay, Narayan Sanyal, Amitava Ghosh, Shirshendu Mukhopadhyay, Premendra Mitra, Sukumar Ray, Ashapurna Devi, Sharadindu Bandyopadhyay.

 A list of books that I have read or wish to read in future can be found <a href="https://avirupmandal.github.io/general-books/" style="text-decoration:none">here</a>.